Skip to main content

 (c) near or on any internal combustion engines,

-(d) adjacent to areas where flammable liquids, combustible liquids or gases are stored or handled,
+(d) where flammable liquids and combustible liquids or gases are stored or handled,

 (3) The extinguishers required by Sentence (2) shall have a minimum rating of